NicoGrassetto/Discopilot/README.md

-# Buddy - Discord Voice Recording Bot
+# Discopilot - your Copilot for Discord

 A Discord bot that records voice channel conversations with built-in consent management.